jdrichards-pursuit/ai-python-curriculum/week3/week3-sessions/session-1.md

 - Best Practices
   - Writing clear and readable conditional statements
   - The role of indentation in Python

-### Using Jupyter Notebook

-- Creating and organizing notebooks
-- Executing code cells and viewing outputs
-- Using Markdown cells for notes and documentation

 ### f-Strings in Python